CyrilleMesue/cyrillemesue.github.io/_pages/courses.md

 toc: true
 toc_icon: cog
 ---
-I will outline some of the courses I have taken on this page.
-They will include undergraduate courses and MOOCs where I gained most of my Technical knowledge.
+This page includes some courses I have taken over the years since I enrolled into college.
+They include undergraduate courses and MOOCs where I gained most of my Technical knowledge.
 You can visit the MOOCs' website by clicking on the course.

 ## Undergraduate Courses